phrohdoh/CoreFire/README.md

 * Publish a `0.1.0` version once `Microsoft.NET.Sdk` is no longer `-alpha`

-* Write docs and examples
+* Write and auto-publish docs

+* Examples

 * Auth